 Under state law (sec.
 70.365, Wis.
-Stats.), whenever an assessor changes the total assessment of any real property (or any improvements on managed forest land that are taxed as personal property under sec.
-77.84(1), Wis.
-Stats. by any amount, the owner must be notified.
+Stats.), whenever an assessor changes the total assessment of any real property by any amount, the owner must be notified.
 The assessor is not required to provide notice if land is classified as agricultural land, as defined in sec.
 70.32(2)(c)1g., Wis.
 Stats., for the current year and previous year and the difference between the assessments is \$500 or less.
 However, failure to receive a notice does not affect the validity of the changed assessment.

 The notice must be in writing and mailed at least 15 days (30 days in revaluation years) prior to the BOR meeting (or meeting of the Board of Assessors if one exists).
 The notice contains the changed assessment amount and the time, date and place of the local BOR (or Board of Assessors) meeting.
 The notice must include information notifying the owner of the procedures to use to object to the assessment.
-The notice requirement does not apply to personal property assessed under Chapter 70.